-- (iv) requires that a preapplication meeting take place no more than 30 days from the date that the agent or agency receives a written request for a preapplication meeting from the subdivider; and - (v) establishes a time limit after a preapplication meeting by which an application must be submitted as provided in 76-3-604. - (2) In order to accomplish the purposes described in 76-3-501, the subdivision regulations adopted under 76-3-509 and this section may include provisions that are consistent with this section that promote cluster development. - (1) (g) (iii), the governing body may, as provided in 76-3-511, require community water systems and public sewer systems based upon specified criteria such as population density, soil conditions, or public health or environmental concerns.
-Public
+- (iv) requires that a preapplication meeting take place no more than 30 days from the date that the agent or agency receives a written request for a preapplication meeting from the subdivider; and - (v) establishes a time limit after a preapplication meeting by which an application must be submitted as provided in 76-3-604. - (2) In order to accomplish the purposes described in 76-3-501, the subdivision regulations adopted under 76-3-509 and this section may include provisions that are consistent with this section that promote cluster development. - (3) In implementing the provisions of subsection (1)(g)(iii), the governing body may, as provided in 76-3-511, require public water systems and/or public sewer systems. - $\frac{(3)}{(4)}$ The governing body may establish deadlines for submittal of subdivision applications."